open-telemetry/oteps/text/0066-separate-context-propagation.md

 **`Extract(context, []http_extractor, headers) -> context`**
-In order to continue transmitting data injected earlier in the transaction, the Propagation API provides a function which takes a context, a set of HTTP_Injectors, and a set of HTTP headers, and returns a new context which includes the state sent from the prior process.
+In order to continue transmitting data injected earlier in the transaction, the Propagation API provides a function which takes a context, a set of HTTP_Extractors, and a set of HTTP headers, and returns a new context which includes the state sent from the prior process.

 **`Inject(context, []http_injector, headers) -> headers`**